en-eight/diskrypt/info/README.md

 `python Diskrypt.py filename.dskp myDecryptKey`

+...**making sure that the password file is in the same directory as the Diskrypt.py file.**

 When used properly, you're good to go.
 Run it again with the same parameters and it'll decrypt your file and you can actually read your passwords again!
 If you run into any errors, see **Error Codes.**